vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

 The [ppo_atari_lstm.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari_lstm.py) has the following features:

-* For playing Atari games.
+* For Atari games using LSTM without stacked frames.
 It uses convolutional layers and common atari-based pre-processing techniques.
 * Works with the Atari's pixel `Box` observation space of shape `(210, 160, 3)`
 * Works with the `Discrete` action space